ustunb/risk-slim/README.md

 ## Package Details

-**NOTE: THIS PACKAGE IS CURRENTLY UNDER ACTIVE DEVELOPMENT.
-THE CODE WILL CHANGE SUBSTANTIALLY WITH EACH COMMIT.**
+**NOTE: THIS PACKAGE IS CURRENTLY UNDER DEVELOPMENT.
+THE CODE MAY CHANGE WITH EACH COMMIT.**

 ### Installation